elastic/require-in-the-middle/README.md

     when module-internal files are loaded; defaults to `false`.
 - `onrequire` &lt;Function> The function to call when a module is required.

-Supply a callback function as the last argument.
-This function will be called the first time a module is required.
-The `onrequire` function is called with three arguments:
+The `onrequire` callback will be called the first time a module is required.
+The function is called with three arguments:

 - `exports` &lt;Object> The value of the `module.exports` property that would normally be exposed by the required module.